JohanMabille/johanmabille.github.io/source/_posts/2014-10-09-writing-c-plus-plus-wrappers-for-simd-intrinsics-1.markdown

 + Altivec (Motorola processors)
 + MDMX (MIPS processors)

-Many of these instruction set still coexist nowadays, and you have to deal with all of them if you want to write portable software.
+Many of these instruction sets still coexist nowadays, and you have to deal with all of them if you want to write portable software.
 This is a first argument for writing wrappers : capture the abstraction of SIMD operations in nice interfaces, and forget about the implementation you rely on.